addauda/Go-Back-N-w-FSM/README.md

 - You should see the relevant log files generated and FSM state output in the cli

 ## Tested Environments
--  Tested on `ubuntu1804-008` as both client and server: PASSED
+-  Tested on `ubuntu1804-008` as both sender, emulator and receiver: PASSED
 -  Tested on `ubuntu1804-004` as client and `ubuntu1804-008` as server: PASSED